Psynosaur/plutosdr-fw/README.md

-# Maia SDR ADALM Pluto firmware
+# Maia SDR ADALM Pluto firmwares

 This repository contains the modified ADALM Pluto firmware for the [Maia SDR](https://maia-sdr.org) project.
 See